 *Home equity lines of credit are not eligible for KYHC benefit consideration even if they are in first lien position.

-For more information on eligibility requirements, visit the program descriptions located here: KeepYourHomeCalifornia.org/programs.htm.
+For more information on eligibility requirements, visit the program descriptions located here.

 Do I need to be behind on my mortgage payments to be eligible for the Keep Your Home California programs?

 No*, California homeowners do not have to be delinquent on their first mortgage to apply for assistance.
-Homeowners who are struggling to remain current on their mortgage payments are eligible for consideration if they can demonstrate an inability to continue paying their mortgage payments due to a financial hardship (often referred to as “imminent default”).
-For example, “imminent default” may be caused by a homeowner that has had (or will have) a significant increase in their mortgage payment (due to a rate increase) or has suffered a financial hardship such as unemployment that will make their first mortgage payment unaffordable.
+Homeowners who are struggling to remain current on their mortgage payments are eligible for consideration if they can demonstrate an inability to continue paying their mortgage payments due to a hardship (often referred to as “imminent default”).
+KYHC considers a homeowner to be in “imminent default” if the homeowner has severe negative equity**, has had (or will have) a significant increase in their mortgage payment (due to a rate increase) or has suffered a financial hardship such as unemployment that will make their first mortgage payment unaffordable.

 * MRAP requires that the homeowner be behind a minimum of two (2) months with their first mortgage payments to qualify for benefits to “reinstate” the loan.